Holy Trinity Church, Blythburgh: History

+Early origins and medieval period

 The parish church is dedicated to the Holy Trinity and known as the "Cathedral of the Marshes".
 Blythburgh was one of the earliest Christian sites in East Anglia.
 There was a church there in 654 to which the bodies of the East Anglian king Anna and his son Jurmin, descendants of King Wehha, were brought after their deaths in battle at Bulcamp with the Mercian King Penda.

 At the time of the Norman Conquest in 1066, Blythburgh was part of the royal estate and had one of the richest churches in Suffolk, possibly a Saxon minster, with two daughter churches.
 It was probably the rich parent church that was granted by king Henry I to Augustinian canons sometime between 1116 and 1147, becoming the priory of the Blessed Virgin Mary.

 A daughter church is likely to have been the predecessor of Holy Trinity.
 It was rebuilt in the 15th century.
 In the movement to dissolve the monasteries, the suppression of Blythburgh Priory (which had its own conventual church) was authorised in 1528 and it was dissolved in 1537, the reversion of the property being granted to local gentleman Sir Arthur Hopton in 1548.

+Damage and upheaval

 The church underwent a series of disasters, both man-made and natural.
 The most dramatic of the latter variety came on Sunday 4 August 1577, when a storm hit the area, and during morning service lightning hit the church, "cleft the door, and returning to the steeple rent the timber, [and] brake the chimes".
 The falling spire damaged the font and the roof, which was not repaired until 1782, destroying the angels in the west end bays.
 The door shows marks, which have the appearance of burns caused by candle flames.
 They have been associated with the "Black Shuck" legend, and this has been used as a title of a song by the Lowestoft rock group The Darkness, which mentions Blythburgh in the lyrics.

 During the 17th century Holy Trinity was badly damaged when Parliament set out to remove what the Puritans deemed to be "superstitious ornamentation" from churches; Blythburgh was assigned to William Dowsing, a local Puritan, and on 8 April 1644 he went to the church and ordered the removal of "twenty superstitious pictures, one on the outside of the church; two crosses, one on the porch and another on the steeple; and twenty cherubim to be taken down in the church and chancel... and gave order to take down above 200 more within eight days".